2021 Ford Ranger Tremor review: Prepper's delight

 On-road manners and visual tweaks

 While these modifications are designed for off-road use, most of these trucks will still live on pavement for the vast majority of their days, so it's good to know that this isn't such an extreme setup that the Ranger's on-road demeanor has been ruined.
 The ride is a skosh softer, and there's a bit more body roll when attacking corners on dry pavement, but the difference is neither alarming nor offputting.
+If anything, the ride quality is actually more agreeable than the last Ranger I remember driving.
 Better still, the truck's all-terrain rubber doesn't drone on the freeway the way a lot of big-lug off-road tires can.
 The Tremor may be an off-road-focused package, but over the course of several weeks, I found it more than livable as a daily driver.

 I even dig the subtle Tremor-specific visual tweaks.
 There's a unique grille with red-outlined nostrils and the blacked-out bumpers and wider wheel lips give a bit more stance and presence.
 Look a little closer, and you'll probably note the front steel skid plate, the pair of rear tow hooks and the running boards.
 The latter sit higher and tighter than the optional side steps you can get on other Rangers, but don't worry, you can still unbolt 'em for better off-road clearance.
 There's also a splashy, retro-look graphics package available, if that's your jam.